 Everything You Need To Know Before Selling Your Home

 So, you’ve decided to sell your house.
-Perhaps you need to move for work, or your family have outgrown your first home and need some extra space?
+Perhaps you need to move for work, or your family has outgrown your first home and needs some extra space?
 Or maybe you’ve found your dream property and you’re ready to take your next step on the property ladder.

 Whatever the reason, the prospect of selling a property can be daunting, so we’re here to break down all the important questions you need to answer before you embark on the journey.